Tomprecz/Nightmare-Generator-Machine/README.md

-Nightmare Generator Machine jest moim szkoleniowym projektem.
+Nightmare Generator Machine is a training project of mine.
 # Nightmare-Generator-Machine